zoumengguang/website-contact/README.md

 Link: https://jin-zou.s3-us-west-1.amazonaws.com/index.html

 # Notes
+- Authentication is provided by AWS Amplify's Auth service.

+- Required .env file should be attached to the email.

 - Files inside the AWS folder are copies of the Lambda functions required for the challenge.
 These are purely for ease of reference and are not used in the front end.